-- 1) PHMSA has the sole authority to make all determinations on whether CIG has complied with the specified conditions of this special permit.
-Failure to comply with any condition of this special permit may result in revocation of the permit. - 2) Any work plans and associated schedules for a special permit segment and special permit inspection area are automatically incorporated into this special permit and are enforceable in the same manner. - 3) Failure by CIG to submit the certifications required by Condition 18 Certification within the time frames specified may result in revocation of this special permit.
+PHMSA has the sole authority to make all determinations on whether REX has complied with the specified conditions of this special permit.
+Failure to comply with any condition of this special permit may result in revocation of the permit.

-As provided in 49 CFR 190.341, PHMSA may issue an enforcement action for failure to 4)

-comply with this special permit.
-The terms and conditions of any corrective action order, compliance order, or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit.

-5) If CIG sells, merges, transfers, or otherwise disposes of all or part of the assets known as a special permit segment or special permit inspection area, CIG must provide PHMSA with written notice of the change within 30 days of the consummation date.
-In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit.

-PHMSA grants this special permit limited to a term of no more than 10 years from the date of 6)

-issuance.
-If CIG elects to seek renewal of this special permit, CIG must submit its renewal request at least 180 days prior to expiration of the 10-year period to the PHMSA Associate the Director, PHMSA Engineering and Research Division.
-All requests for a renewal must include a summary report in accordance with the requirements in Condition 15 - Annual safety.
-PHMSA may seek additional information from CIG prior to granting any request for special permit renewal.
+- Any work plans and associated schedules for a special permit segment and special permit inspection area are automatically incorporated into this special permit and are enforceable in the same manner. - Failure by REX to submit the certifications required by Condition 18 Certification within the time frames specified may result in revocation of this special permit. - As provided in 49 CFR 190.341, PHMSA may issue an enforcement action for failure to comply with this special permit.
+The terms and conditions of any corrective action order, compliance order, or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit. - If REX sells, merges, transfers, or otherwise disposes of all or part of the assets known as a special permit segment or special permit inspection area, REX must provide PHMSA with written notice of the change within 30 days of the consummation date.
+In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit. - PHMSA grants this special permit limited to a term of no more than 10 years from the date of issuance.
+If REX elects to seek renewal of this special permit, REX must submit its renewal request at least 180 days prior to expiration of the 10-year period to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Central Region, and to the Director, PHMSA Engineering and Research Division.
+All requests for a renewal must include a summary report in accordance with the requirements in Condition 15 Annual Report above and must demonstrate that the special permit is still consistent with pipeline safety.
+PHMSA may seek additional information from REX prior to granting any request for special permit renewal.

-Administrator for Pipeline Safety with copies to the Director, PHMSA Southern Region, and to

-Report above and must demonstrate that the special permit is still consistent with pipeline